P.O: Early life and education

-P.O was born Pyo Ji-hoon on February 2, 1993, in Seoul, South Korea.
+P.O was born Pyo Ji-hoon on February 2, 1993, in Seongsan-dong, Mapo District, Seoul, South Korea.
 He attended Hanlim Multi Art School, graduating in 2012.

 Career

 Pre-debut

 P.O got acting lessons in elementary school and entered Hanlim Multi Art School to chase after his original dream of becoming an actor.
 He then fell in love with Hip hop together with his bestfriend Mino.
-He decided to rejoin Stardom Entertainment, after they kicked him out previously before he lost weight and ignored offers from other Agencies, to debut with Block B.
+He decided to rejoin Stardom Entertainment, after they kicked him out previously before he lost weight and ignored offers from other agencies, to debut with Block B.

 2011–2012: Debut and hospitalization

 P.O debuted with Block B in April 2011.
 In February 2012, the band received heavy criticism for their disrespectful behavior during an interview in Thailand, particularly jokes regarding about the previous year's flooding disaster.
 P.O reportedly fainted and was hospitalized for shock on February 24, after learning of a petition calling for the members to apologize by committing suicide.

 To show his gratitude to BBC (Block B Club), Block B's official fanbase, P.O released a song written especially for them.
 "Dear My Wife" was released into his cyworld on September 25, featuring (previously part of BoM's) Winner's Mino.

 Along with fellow Block B member, Zico, they both were chosen as MCs for SBS MTV's The Show.
 During a November 2012 episode of Weekly Idol, P.O stated that he came from a wealthy family background, explaining that his father runs a duty-free store.